 Bill sat alone in his council house, in his old chair by the window where he could see the mill where he used to work.
 He sat there utterly bereft of any company for three months.
 On September 8th 1994 he hung himself.

 Footnote: Patsy and Bill lived in walking distance from a ‘Lively Church’.
-The local magazine spoke of the vast improvements’ to the, ‘contra flow system’ on the new road that went passed the council house where Bill and Patsy had lived since 1956.
+The local magazine spoke of the vast improvements’ to the, ‘contra flow system’ on the new road that went past the council house where Bill and Patsy had lived since 1956.

 This story, written by Chris, also appears on the website “Care Community Action“